shah-vaishnavi/Spacex-falcon9-landing/README.md

-SpaceX Falcon 9 Landing Success Prediction
+SpaceX Falcon 9 Landing Prediction

 A data science capstone project focused on predicting the success of Falcon 9 rocket landings using machine learning and dashboard analytics.